Scandit/BarcodeScannerPlugin/docs/integrate.md

 ## Build with PhoneGap Build (cloud service)

-Our plugin is not part of the plugins that Phonegap Build supports as it only supports open source plugins.
+Phonegap Build only supports open source plugins.
 If you want to use PhoneGap Build, you will have to add our plugin yourself.

 Steps to use our plugin with Phonegap Build:
-1. Download the Barcode Scanner SDK for Phonegap (https://ssl.scandit.com/sdk)
+1. Download the Barcode Scanner SDK for Phonegap (https://ssl.scandit.com/sdk).
 2. Add the project on GitHub as a private repository.
 Make sure the repository is a private repository as we do not allow our plugins to be published.
 3. Link your PhoneGap Build account with your GitHub account to get the private repository.
 You can do so here: https://build.phonegap.com/apps, by clicking the link suggesting to link your account with a GitHub account.
 4. Add the plugin in the config.xml file:
-<gap:plugin spec="https://<token>@github.com/<username>/scandit-barcodescanner.git" source="git" />
+<gap:plugin spec="https://<token>@github.com/<username>/scandit-barcodescanner.git" source="git" />.
-5. Build the app
+5. Build the app.

 ## Next steps